nicholascarroll/emil/SECURITY.md

 If macros are enabled, they are governed by several security constraints:

 * **Session-only:** Macros are stored in memory and cleared when the editor closes.
-* **Non-recursive:** Macros cannot call other macros.
+* **Non-recursive:** Macros cannot record or execute macros.
-* **Restricted Commands:** Dangerous actions (specifically: opening file; save files ) are blocked during recording to prevent accidental or malicious impacts in the filesystem.
+* **Restricted Commands:** Dangerous actions (specifically: opening file; save files ) are blocked during recording and execution to prevent accidental or malicious impacts in the filesystem.
 * **Fixed Bindings:** Macros recording and execution can only be triggered via specific keys, preventing the hijacking of standard keys.
 * **Read-only Registers:** To prevent payload injection, macro registers cannot be manually edited or modified.